Contact: Ingrid Bell, 203-582-7543

 Appeal Process

-- Appeals will be considered by a Progression Appeals Committee and chaired by the associate dean.
+- Appeals will be considered by a Progression Appeals Committee and chaired by the senior associate dean.
 Results will be communicated in writing to the student via email.

 - A student wishing to appeal a course grade should follow the grade appeal process.